davidvanr21/portfolio/readme.md

 # Portfolio 2021 - David van Rumpt
 ![](https://github.com/davidvanr21/portfolio/blob/main/img/github/animatedName_git.gif)

 Watch my best projects on my portfolio.

-This project will never be done..
+## In progress
+This project will never be done.
+There will always be new ideas and more recent projects that I'm working on.
+Feel free to contact me so we can talk about some work.

 ## Credits
 - Big thanks to [Ralf Zonneveld](https://github.com/ralfz123) for helping me with install and put this site online.